dadapunk/dadapunk.github.io/src/data/about.md

 # Intro

 Sebastian lives with his partner, a translator and proofreader, and her cat.
-Before moving to Berlin, he enjoyed playing drums with a band and riding a road bike in Santiago, Chile.
+Before moving to Girona, he enjoyed playing drums with a band and riding a road bike in Santiago, Chile.
 Now he enjoys good food, beer and running.

 # Currently

-I am studying German, React.js, Flutter and improving my cooking skills.
+I am studying Catalan, SpringBoot, Flutter and improving my cooking skills.

 # I like